 Training.

-You must meet the training hour requirements set forth in the SOGs.
+You must meet the training hour requirements set forth in the SOPs.

 Ethical Conduct.

 You must uphold the standards of the emergency services profession, continually search for new and improved methods to carry out your responsibilities, and share your knowledge and skills with other members and the public.
 You must not allow your personal feelings to deter you from your responsibilities.